Certified Data Centre Technician Professional (CDCTP®)

 There are a number of group and individual case studies throughout this program.

-This program has been specifically designed for individuals wishing to acquire skills of the highest calibre in order to carry out their data centre related activities.
-CDCTP® certification is beneficial to technical personnel who are responsible for the day-to-day smooth operation of the mission critical facility.
+This program has been specifically designed for individuals wishing to acquire skills of the highest calibre in order to carry out their technical data centre duties.
+CDCTP® certification is beneficial to technical personnel who contribute to the day-to-day smooth operation of the mission critical facility.

 Learners are required to have: